 Why do we do economics the way we do?
 How did we get here?
 We have all heard the names of Adam Smith, Karl Marx, John Maynard Keynes and Friedrich Hayek, but what did they really say, think, and do?

-Studying the writing of the greatest minds in economics is always rewarding, but perhaps especially so in times of economic crises.
-At our Summer Institute, top faculty in the field together with graduate students selected from a diverse pool of national applicants will explore various aspects of the history of economics.
+The Duke Summer Institute on the History of Economics has convened annually since 2010 to answer those sorts of questions and more.
+The Summer Institute brings top faculty in the field together with graduate students selected from a diverse pool of national and international applicants to explore various aspects of the history of economics.

-The Institute is organized in a two week module aimed at PhD students in economics programs.
-There is a competitive application procedure and successful candidates will be provided with free on campus housing.
+There is a competitive application procedure, and successful candidates will be provided with complimentary on campus housing and a travel stipend.